NikitaYaskin/statisticApp/README.md

 # statisticApp

-App for collecting data like name and datetime
+App for collecting data like name and datetime of clients of network